eclipse-kuksa/kuksa.cloud/deployment/README.md

 ### Services

-  1. [Eclipse Hono](eclipse-hono/README.md) enables the deployment of a messaging infrastructure
+  1. Eclipse Hono adds a messaging infrastructure to accept incoming messages over a number of protocols like MQTT or HTTP.
   1. [Eclipse hawkBit](eclipse-hawkbit/README.md) enables the deployment of the corresponding software update components, in particular the update server
   1. [Kuksa Appstore](../kuksa-appstore/README.md) has to be